TreesLab/CircMiMi/README.md

 # Installation

-The recommended way is through `conda`, a package and environment management system. (https://docs.conda.io/en/latest/)
+The recommended way is via `conda`, a package and environment management system. (https://docs.conda.io/en/latest/)

 You may install `circmimi` by the following steps: